Simplicius Simplicissimus: Frontispiece monster

 It has been described as a composite creature (a chimera) with the features of a goat, fish, bird, human, though "Satyr-head" (Satyrkopf, rather than goat/human) on a Chimera body, may be more apt, since the satyr is a wordplay of the "satirical" nature of the work, though the label "chimera", has been criticized as strictly incorrect, as it does not match the classical (Homeric) chimera of the lion-goat-serpent variety.

-The creature is arguably identifiable as the "phoenix copper" (Phönix-Kupfer), an embodiment of "the purpose of the book".
-There is an accompanying poem about the phoenix copper written in couplets which should provide some clue as to its meaning.
-The author of a monograph on the subject shuns the identification with the phoenix, (Note: The "phoenix" label and concludes it should be treated as a detailedly constructed poetological symbol.)
+The creature is arguably identifiable as the "phoenix copper" (Phönix-Kupfer), an embodiment of "the purpose of the book", particularly since there is an accompanying poem about the phoenix copper written in couplets Nevertheless, some authors reject identification with the phoenix, and conclude only that the creature should be treated as an intricate poetological symbol.

 The creature has also been interpreted as representing the true author himself (or his narrative work), with the book and the sword serving as mundane objects straightforwardly defining his identity, while the additional parts such as the wings (alluding to air) and the fins and fishtail (water) are allusive hints.
 This man has enacted many roles (indicated by the masks scattered on the floor), but presently is donning the mask of the "satirical actor" in order to perform the task of explaining the world to his audience while pointing-gesturing his book.
 The creature exists as a whole though made up of odd disparate parts, hence the title copperplate etching is an emblem that serves to preserve the "unity of the narrative about the I (ego)".

-The notion that the frontispiece portrays shapeshifting Baldanders, as maintained by the writer Jorge Luis Borges, is also refuted.
+Jorge Luis Borges suggested that the frontispiece portrays shapeshifting Baldanders, but this proposal has not achieved general acceptance.